plone/training/about/instructions.md

   For example, ``{term}`ReactJS` `` becomes a reference to term {term}`ReactJS`.

-: add glossary term
+: Add glossary term

-  Add your term to TODO /about/glossary
+  Add your term to `/about/glossary.md`